-Among the new arrivals, more than 137,800 newly arrived people from Sudan have approached UNHCR for registration in-person, through the Infoline, or by internal and external referrals (from 15 April to 12 November 2023).
-Of the total, 69% (more than 95,500 people) were prioritized and registered while the remaining ones have been issued registration appointments.
-Those who approached in person were provided appointment slips which are recognized by the government and provide protection from refoulement.
+Among the new arrivals, more than 254,633 newly arrived people from Sudan have approached UNHCR for registration in-person, through the Infoline, or by internal and external referrals (from 15 April 2023 to 11 January 2024).
+Of the total, 56% (more than 143,000 people) were prioritized and registered while the remaining ones have been issued registration appointments.
+Those who approached in person were provided appointment slips which are recognized by the government.
 UNHCR is enhancing Infoline and registration processes to accommodate the needs of new arrivals as well as the pre-existing community.
 UNHCR is also exploring online appointment issuance modalities to enhance accessibility.
-In response to the increasing numbers, UNHCR scaled up its overall registration processing capacity by over 500 per cent, increasing staffing, carrying out registration over weekends, improving infrastructure, and expanding the Infoline as well as the communication channels.
+In response to the increasing numbers, UNHCR has scaled up its overall registration processing since the start of the Sudan crisis by increasing staffing, carrying out registration over weekends, improving infrastructure, and expanding the Infoline as well as communication channels.